Gastric Bypass Roux-en-Y

 Two functions of the surgery:

-- Increasing the amount of food, you can intake during a meal;
+- Decreasing the amount of food, you can intake during a meal;

 - Absorption of nourishment will be much slower, you will consume considerably fewer calories.